iviviano/Algorithms/Grading/HW3.md

 - Your procedure `sum` was named incorrectly.
 Please name your procedures as instructed in the homework.
 - `vec-add` is recursive and does not use any higher order functions. (**-1 points**)
 - `dot-product` is recursive and does not use any higher order functions. (**-1 points**)
+- `gen-map` is recursive and does not use any higher order functions
 - `map` handles the the empty list input by returning the `'()`: for any procedure `proc`, `(map proc '())` evaluates to `'()`.
 This means that you have unnecessary base cases for several problems.

 Testing notes: